Identification Guide

 Pouch & Tuberous Fungi:

-With or with out a short stalk, with no obvious way to release there spore.
-Relying instead on been eaten by insects which then spread the spore in there faeces.
-Some are brightly coloured others not so.
+Clavogaster novozelandicus With or without a short stalk, with no obvious way to release their spores.
+Relying instead on being eaten by insects, which then spread the spores in their faeces.
+Some are brightly coloured, others not so

 With a short stalk